Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_operators.md

 | not      | Reverse the result, returns False if the result is true | not(x < 5 and x < 10) |

 ## Jaclang Identity Operators
-Identity operators are used to compare the objects, not if they are equal, but if they are actually the same object, with the same memory location:
+Identity operators are used to compare the objects, not if they are equal, but if they are actually the same object, with the same memory location.

 | Operator | Description                                            | Example        |
 |----------|--------------------------------------------------------|----------------|